 It can be concluded that technically China will be able to meet its demand for beef as well as other animal and freshwater fish products over the next several decades.
-Longworth, Brown and Waldron (2001) and Tuan, Cheng and Peng (2001) conclude that China also has production cost advantages in beef production over potential competitors.
-In all likelihood, although protein based feedstuffs imports will continue to grow to meet the varied requirements of the entire food chain, China should be able to meet its energy feedstuffs requirements, particularly for beef production.
+In all likelihood, although protein based feedstuffs imports will continue to grow to meet the varied requirements of the entire food chain, it should be able to meet its energy feedstuffs requirements, particularly for beef production.
 There will be imports and exports of beef to meet specialized needs such as certain parts of the hotel trade and some cuts for home use, but relative to China's size they will be small provided government adopts appropriate policy measures.
-One principal reason, as highlighted in this article, is that crop residues and silage will remain as mainstays of cattle feedstuffs needs, and relatively little grain will be fed.
+One principal reason, as highlighted in this paper, is that crop residues and silage will remain as mainstays of cattle feedstuffs needs, and relatively little grain will be fed.